Sonia Sotomayor: Alcohol in commerce

 In 2004, Sotomayor was part of the judge panel that ruled in Swedenburg v.
-Kelly that New York's law prohibiting out-of-state wineries from shipping directly to consumers in New York was constitutional even though in-state wineries were allowed to.
+Kelly that New York's law prohibiting out-of-state wineries from shipping directly to New York consumers was constitutional even though in-state wineries were allowed to.
 The case, which invoked the 21st Amendment, was appealed and attached to another case.
 The case reached the Supreme Court later on as Swedenburg v.
-Kelly and was overruled in a 5–4 decision that found the law was discriminatory and unconstitutional.
+Kelly and was overruled in a 5–4 decision that found the law discriminatory and unconstitutional.